 Can you self-publish a hardcover book?
 Yes, you can.

-You will need to use another self-publishing service to produce your book.
-But you will be able to sell your book on Amazon and have it linked to your other versions.
+Then you can sell your hardcover on Amazon and have it linked to your other versions.

 Do you need a hardcover version?

-If you are happy selling ebooks and print on demand paperbacks on Amazon because it’s easy, then the hassle involved might not be for you.
+If you are happily selling ebooks and print-on-demand paperbacks on Amazon because it’s easy, then the hassle involved might not be for you.

 In fact, it’s easier to produce and distribute audiobooks than hardcover books.
 It’s a simple audio file, so there is no shipping involved.

-With a hardcover, you have to produce and ship every copy.
-There are always shipping and handling costs.
+With a hardcover, you have to produce and ship every copy, so there are always shipping and handling costs.